baltejgiri/baltejgiri/README.md

 - Network Design

 ### Mid-term goals
-- Programming language - Python

-The plan is to have a good understanding of Python.
+The plan is to have a good understanding of **Python**.
 Python is a versatile programming language.
 The network automation is done using Python, it helps to automate repetative tasks like: Deploying multiple switches, updating policies and much more.

 ### Long-term goals
 The short and mid-term goals are the objectives of long-term goals.
 The long-term goals are projected to be completed in 2-3 year of time frame.
 An additional aspect of working in Networking field is to adept with new technologies.
 ChatGPT is an perfect example, although it is a new skill to be learn I am going to adept to learnt I think a right time to dive into AI would be when I am activlty working on automating networks or at a architect role.